rtens/blog.rtens.org/src/articles/programming/2013-07-06 TDD Case Study.md

 <div style="background-color: green">&nbsp;</div>

 Since this is just a variation of what I have already implemented, the test passes right away and I realize that I'm done.
 Completely done.
 Done-done.
-And I have a nice little test suite to prove it which you can find [here][rivepuzzle.py].
+And I have a nice little test suite to prove it which you can find [here][riverpuzzle].

 But of course I'm only done until I think of more features.
 I already mentioned the finding-the-shortest-solution idea but another one would be to detect if a puzzle does not have a solution or maybe it has one but only with a certain order of objects.
 So feel free to practice your TDD skills by teaching the solver some more tricks.
 A rather complete version in PHP can be found [here][phppuzzle].

-[riverpuzzle.py]: res/river_puzzle.py
+[riverpuzzle]: res/river_puzzle.py
 [phppuzzle]: https://github.com/rtens/riverpuzzle